spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 The speech delegate receives most of the interesting system events from the pipeline.
 The types of events it receives depends on whether the ASR has been activated from a wakeword or by using `pipeline.activate()`.

 - `SpeechDelegate.activate`: called immediately after a wakeword has been recognized.
 Note that this is not called after a manual `pipeline.activate()`.
-- `SpeechDelegate.deactivate`: called after ASR has been completed or timed out.
+- `SpeechDelegate.deactivate`: called after ASR has completed or timed out.
 Note that this is not called after a manual `pipeline.deactivate()`.
 - `SpeechDelegate.didRecognize`: called after ASR has successfully recognized an utterance. `SpeechDelegate.deactivate` will also be called.
 - `SpeechDelegate.didTimeout`: called after ASR timed out while listening for an utterance. `SpeechDelegate.deactivate` will also be called.